 With a rag quilt, you want your seams to sew.
 After washing and drying, the exposed seams gently fray or ‘rag,’ producing a very soft and cuddly feel – perfect for babies.
 Our design features unique scalloped outer edges.

-Our clever portable sleep set is a great option for school nap time, grandma’s house, or anywhere a little rest is needed.
-We call it the Nap-In-A-Bag: a lightweight drawstring bag that holds a fleece blanket + matching pillow.
+A clever portable sleep set is good for school nap time, grandma’s house, or anywhere a little rest is needed.
+We call ours the Nap-In-A-Bag: a lightweight drawstring bag that holds a fleece blanket + matching pillow.

 Our popular owl pals are 18″ tall x 16″ wide – a perfect size for hugging or laying your head for a nap.
 We especially love their big, bright eyes; they’re staying wide awake so you can doze safe and sound.
 There’s a full pattern set.